Reliability and Robustness analysis of Machine Learning based Phishing URL Detectors: Results

-We checked all the generated domain names for an annual registration cost.
-The median cost for all the adversaries is \$11.99\%/year.
-Table~\ref{Cost} enlists the results.
-We used a single row for both path and domain as path adversary share the same domains as URL-Hyphenation technique in domain adversary (see section \ref{pathadversary}).
-Most of the domains generated for these adversaries are available at a median price of \$8.99/year.
-As already seen in Q2 that domain and path adversaries have the highest success rate ($>$69\%), therefore availability of these adversarial domains at low annual cost makes these attacks highly feasible.

-Moreover, we found the adversarial domain name "manage.cloud" for "manage.com" with TLD ".cloud" have a maximum price of \$19999.99/ year whereas the most of TLD adversary using "fun, club, website, xyz, site and space TLDs are available at the lowest registration cost of \$0.99 only.
-For example, the domain name "centralbankofindia.club" is only available for \$0.99.
+\textbf{(ii) Annual Registration Cost (RQ1.2).} We found that 87\% of the generated adversarial URLs hostnames were available for registration using GoDaddy API \cite{httpsdev96:online} while 13\% were already taken.
+Overall, 85\% out of 87\% of the generated URLs were available for registration at a median annual cost of \$11.99 and only 2\% cost more than \$11.99.
+Among these, the domain and path adversary had an annual cost of maximum \$11.99, median and minimum \$8.99 while, TLD had an annual cost of maximum \$19999.99, median \$14.99 and minimum.
+We found that generated hostname `manage.cloud' for `manage.com' with TLD `.cloud' had a maximum price of \$19999.99/ year whereas most TLD adversaries using "fun, club, website, xyz, site and space TLDs are available at the lowest registration cost of \$0.99 only.
+For example, the hostname` centralbankofindia.club' was only available for \$0.99.
 Hence, a famous domain name with these TLDs can quickly become a target of cybercrimes with less than a dollar of investment.

-Although, there are some exceptions, e.g., "office.site" is available at \$ 6499.99 while "steampowered.site" at \$169.
-Moreover, we found that adversaries with ".love", ".global" and ".host" TLDs are available for most popular target such as "Netflix" and "chase" with high prices such as "apple.host" and "chase.host" are available at a price of \$ 6499.99 and \$3249.99 respectively, Moreover, for less popular targets such as "amcobank.com" (Ahmedabad Bank) ".host" TLDs are readily available at a low price of \$9.99.
+Although, there are some exceptions, e.g., `office. site' was available at \$ 6499.99 while "steampowered.site" at \$169.
+Moreover, we found that adversaries with ".love", ".global" and ".host" TLDs were auctioned for most popular target such as "Netflix" and "chase" at high prices such as "apple.host" and "chase.host" are available at a price of \$ 6499.99 and \$3249.99 respectively.

-This result shows that the adversarial domain names are available at such a low cost (median of cost of \$ 8.99\% and 14.99\% for the domain, path and TLD adversaries) which makes them attractive targets for adversaries in future.